 - Using joint bank accounts to avoid probate.
 Funds held in a joint bank account pass to the surviving account holder outside the departed person's estate.
 That means these funds do not have to go through the probate process.

 - Co-own a home with a spouse or other trusted partner.
 After your death, the property will pass to the surviving owner without having to pass through probate.

 Probate rules may vary by province.
 Therefore, you should consider consulting an experienced estate lawyer to find out ways to lower probate costs.

 Does every will in Canada have to pass through Probate?

 Almost all wills in Canada pass through the probate process.
-That is because banks and financial institutions will not give the executor of the deceased’s estate access to the funds held in the deceased’s name unless a probated will is presented.
-The only exception is when all of your assets (e.g. your bank accounts and house) are jointly owned.
+That is because banks and financial institutions will not give the executor of the departed person’s estate access to the funds held in the deceased’s name unless a probated will is presented.
+The only exception is when all of your assets (e.g. your bank accounts and house) are held jointly/jointly owned.
 In this scenario, your entire estate will pass to your surviving partner without the need for probate.

 Does life insurance go through probate?

 Life insurance payouts are usually paid directly to the beneficiaries without having to go through probate.
 But in some cases, the proceeds have to pass through probate.

 Life insurance passing through probate is not an ideal scenario because: